the-momentum/notetaker/README.md

 | WHISPER_BATCH_SIZE | Batch size for processing | `16` |
 | HF_API_KEY | Hugging Face API key | `hf_...` |
 | OPENAI_API_KEY | OpenAI API key | `sk-proj-...` |

+⚠️ **Note:** The transcription output length depends on the selected model's token limit.
+If the transcription is too long, it may be truncated or cause errors.
+Choose a model appropriate for the expected transcription length to ensure complete results.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>